DataIntellectTech/TorQ/docs/analyticslib.md

 racktable:args[`base] cross (((0#args[`keycols]#args[`table]) upsert distinct (cross/)value flip args[`keycols]#args[`table]) cross timeseries);
 ```
 Essentially the keycolumns are separated from the table and a cross-over is used on their values, this operation means
-seperating the values from the table headers so as a final step the distinct crossed values are upserted into an empty table made up of the key column names of the original table.
+separating the values from the table headers so as a final step the distinct crossed values are upserted into an empty table made up of the key column names of the original table.
 The result is then crossed against a base and timeseries.
 If these aren't provided explicitly by the user they are simple null lists which have no effect on the output.

 If full expansion isn't required the process is similar to the above but there's no expansion carried out on the initial table columns.
 ```